ModeEffect/subscriber-discounts-for-woocommerce/readme.txt

 Replace yourdomain.com with your actual website domain, and replace xxxxxxxxxxxx with the ActiveCampaign Key entered in the plugin settings.

 == Changelog ==
+= 1.1.5 =
-= 1.1.4 =
+* Fix: Typo in exclude sale items in create-discount.php = 1.1.4 =
 * Fix: Incorrect meta key used for excluding sale items. `exclude_sale` was used instead of the correct `exclude_sale_items` = 1.1.3 =